awsdocs/aws-doc-sdk-examples/javav2/usecases/creating_dynamodb_web_app/Readme.md

 These packages contain the following:

 + **entities** - Contains Java files that represent the model.
 In this example, the model class is named **WorkItem**.
-+ **jdbc** - Contains Java files that use the JDBC API to interact with the RDS database.
 + **services** - Contains Java files that invoke AWS services.
-For example, the **software.amazon.awssdk.services.ses.SesClient** object is used to send email messages.
+For example, the **software.amazon.awssdk.services.dynamodb.DynamoDbClient** object is used to perform DynamoDB operations.
-+ **securingweb** - Contains Java files required for Spring security.
++ **secureweb** - Contains Java files required for Spring security.

 ## Create the Java classes